angelosilvestre/ime_investigation/README.md

 This repo simulates the way [SuperEditor](https://github.com/superlistapp/super_editor) interacts with the IME through the delta model, to demonstrate a crash that is ocurring.

-When the user is editing an empty paragraph, `SuperEditor` sends a placeholder text to the OS.
-That way, the user is able to press backspace to remove the empty paragraph.

-When the empty paragraph is removed, the preceding paragraph is selected.
-In this case, `SuperEditor` sends to the OS the text of the selected paragraph.

 At some point, we are sending our new text to the OS and we are getting back a `TextEditingDeltaNonTextUpdate` with an outdated content.
-When we try to sync with the OS again, we get a crash from the framework.
+When we try to send our text to the OS again, we get a crash from the framework.

 We send our updated text to the OS:
 ```